-Long-distance hikers often bring along their canine companions on extended backpacking trips, however this is rare on the Arizona Trail.
-Lack of water, rocky terrain, cactus forests, poisonous wildlife, and prohibitions of dogs on trails within certain areas make a thru-hike or long-distance trip with a dog very difficult.
+Long-distance hikers often bring along their canine companions on extended backpacking trips, however, this is rare on the Arizona Trail.
+Lack of water, rocky terrain, cactus forests, venomous wildlife, and prohibitions of dogs on trails within certain areas make a thru-hike or long-distance trip with a dog very difficult.
 Day trips and well-planned overnight adventures in some areas are possible, however.

-Dogs are not allowed on trails within the following areas:
+Dogs are not allowed on the AZT within the following areas:

 - Coronado National Memorial (Passage 1)

 - Saguaro National Park (Passage 9)

 - Grand Canyon National Park (Passages 37-39)

 Dogs are conditionally allowed but must be leashed at all times within the following area: